-Cultural factors
+Cultural Factors

 Another important factor is culture.
 Although a huge number of deﬁnitions for culture exist, for our purposes, we will deﬁne culture as “the complex whole that includes knowledge, beliefs, art, laws, morals, customs, and any other capabilities acquired by humans as members of society” (Mothersbaugh & Hawkins, 2016, p.
 40).
-Consider Star- buck’s “red bean green tea frappuccino” offered in Japan.
+Consider Starbuck’s “red bean green tea frappuccino” offered in Japan.
 For a German consumer, this might taste peculiar and have an unfamiliar texture, but for many Japanese consumers, this type of drink could be considered delicious.
 In reverse, a German beer hall with its many local beers and spirits might be completely foreign to a Japanese consumer who may be more familiar with the consumption of rice wine.
-This is the nature of culture: one person’s preference is the result of their own cultural inﬂuences.
+This is the nature of culture: one person’s preference is the result of their cultural inﬂuences.

-Legal, regulatory, and institutional factors
+Legal, Regulatory, and Institutional Factors

-Besides calibrating product features to adjust to consumers tastes, MNCs often adjust the price of the same product offered in different markets because of differences in tax structures and distribution costs.
+Besides calibrating product features to adjust to consumers’ tastes, MNCs often adjust the price of the same product offered in different markets because of differences in tax structures and distribution costs.
 For example, the price of an imported US vehicle in Singapore is twice that paid in the US because of heavy import taxes.
 Regulations play an important role in impacting how people consume products in various parts of the world.
-For example, varying regulations make Uber and Airbnb available in some coun- tries but not in others.
+For example, varying regulations make Uber and Airbnb available in some countries but not in others.
 Telecommunication-related consumption provides another good example of differences in consumer behavior arising from variations in regulations.
-Many countries such as Japan, Thailand, UK, Russia, and South Korea allow consumers to purchase local SIM cards for their mobile phones at a local convenience store such as 7-Eleven.
-However, some countries such as Morocco require a person to go to a tele- com company and register for a SIM card by supplying personal identiﬁcation.
+Many countries such as Japan, Thailand, the UK, Russia, and South Korea allow consumers to purchase local SIM cards for their mobile phones at a local convenience store such as 7-Eleven.
+However, some countries such as Morocco require a person to go to a telecom company and register for a SIM card by supplying personal identiﬁcation.

-Another often neglected but equally important factor impacting on global consumer behavior is the role of institutions.
+Another often neglected but equally important factor impacting global consumer behavior is the role of institutions.
 Institutions include established laws, practices, or customs, and can also refer to legal and regulatory issues.
-They can have a signiﬁcant impact upon international marketing strategies and global consumer behavior.
+They can have a signiﬁcant impact on international marketing strategies and global consumer behavior.
 In the case of mobile phone SIM cards, purchasing requirements differ around the world: some countries require identiﬁcation and registration as part of the purchasing process while others do not.
-In the case of motor vehicles, a 2014 Toyota Corolla will cost approximately twice as much in Singapore than in the US because of an institutional difference: Singapore imposes a hefty tax on imported cars which is passed on to con- sumers in the purchase price.
+In the case of motor vehicles, a 2014 Toyota Corolla will cost approximately twice as much in Singapore than in the US because of an institutional difference: Singapore imposes a hefty tax on imported cars which is passed on to consumers in the purchase price.

-Geographic and historical factors
+Geographic and Historical Factors

 The geography and history of a country or area can have a large impact on consumer behavior that neither international marketers nor consumers can directly control.
-Con- sumer culinary taste, for instance, is often a result of a country’s history.
-For example, Peruvian culinary tastes reﬂect the historical inﬂuence of Chinese immigration on their choice of ingredients and cooking style.
+Consumer culinary taste, for instance, is often a result of a country’s history.
+For example, Peruvian culinary tastes reﬂect the historical inﬂuence of Chinese immigration on their cooking style and choice of ingredients.

 Culture